DENTAL IMPLANTS & GENERAL DENTISTRY NEAR YOU

 Basic Restorative Dentistry

 Restorative dentistry is a collection of treatments designed to repair damaged teeth and replace missing teeth.
 If left untreated, damaged or missing teeth can have consequences on your health.
 For example, a missing tooth can cause your existing teeth to shift into the wrong positions, causing a bad bite.
 Restorative dentistry is also used to improve the aesthetics and functionality of your smile.

 During your appointment, we will assess your teeth and gums for various issues.
-From there, we can determine solutions and offer options for moving forward.
+From there, we can determine restorative solution near you offer and offer options for moving forward.
 We will also be available to answer any questions and provide you with the information you need to make a decision.

 There are several restorative solutions that a patient might need.
 If you have a major cavity, a crown may be needed to cover and support the tooth.
 An inlay or onlay could also be used to add strength and structure to your teeth.
 Ultimately, the ideal solution depends on a patient’s wants and needs.

 In Surrey, we provide comprehensive restorative dentistry solutions tailored to your needs.